Strobesstrobes

 What is PTES?

 PTES, the Penetration Testing Execution Standard, is the most complete end-to-end engagement framework.
 It defines seven sections: pre-engagement interactions, intelligence gathering, threat modeling, vulnerability analysis, exploitation, post-exploitation, and reporting.
-It's the standard most often mapped to the classic penetration testing phases.
+It is the standard most often mapped to the classic penetration testing phases.
+In practice you do not follow PTES line by line; you use its seven sections as a table of contents so nothing, especially scoping and reporting, gets skipped under time pressure.

 What is OSSTMM?

 OSSTMM, the Open Source Security Testing Methodology Manual from ISECOM, is a rigorous, metrics-driven approach focused on measurable operational security.
-Instead of a vulnerability checklist, it defines how to test across channels (physical, wireless, telecom, data networks, human) and produces a quantified RAV (Risk Assessment Value) score.
+Instead of a vulnerability checklist, it defines how to test across channels (physical, wireless, telecom, data networks, human) and produces a quantified RAV (Risk Assessment Value) you can track over time.
+A simplified RAV summary in a report reads like this:

 What is NIST SP 800-115?